Key Tax Updates November 2023

 Richard R. Hammar is an attorney, CPA and author specializing in legal and tax issues for churches and clergy.

-Crafting an Employee Discipline Process
+Crafting a Church Employee Discipline Process

 An employee discipline process is a solid first step addressing performance-related issues.